We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 1. Chrome

-Avira Phantom currently provides a free browser extension for Google Chrome users.
+Avira Phantom VPN has a free browser extension for Chrome but not Firefox.

 Ease of Use